aki-akaguma/aki-xcat/README.md

 Usage:
   aki-xcat [options] [<file>...]

-this is a like cat, zcat, xzcat and zstdcat. with no <file> or when <file> is -, read standard input. automatic discovery file type: plain, gz, xz and zst.
+this is like a cat, zcat, xzcat and zstdcat. with no <file> or when <file> is -, read standard input. automatic discovery file type: plain, gz, xz and zst.

 Options:
+  -p, --pipe-in <num>   read from pipe <num> [unimplemented]

   -H, --help        display this help and exit
   -V, --version     display version information and exit

 Argument:
   <file>         utf-8 encoded text file.
 A compressed file of it by gzip, xz, zstd.